aszx6992/SE_TermProject/README.md

-This repository is for 2017-2 Software Engineering Termproject  aaa
+This repository is for 2017-2 Software Engineering Termproject